bluesky66-dev/kibana/x-pack/plugins/alerts/README.md

-# Kibana alerting
+# HyperSec Kibana alerting

-The Kibana alerting plugin provides a common place to set up alerts.
+The HyperSec Kibana alerting plugin provides a common place to set up alerts.
 You can:

 - Register types of alerts
 - List the types of registered alerts